portovep/dbt-testing-examples/README.md

-# dbt-unit-testing-examples
+# dbt-testing-examples

 This repository contains examples of how to implement real unit tests for a dbt data application by using the [dbt-unit-testing](https://github.com/EqualExperts/dbt-unit-testing) package.
 You can also check the article I wrote on [how to get started with dbt and unit testing](https://medium.com/@pablo.porto/improving-the-code-quality-of-your-dbt-models-with-unit-tests-and-tdd-203ed0be791e).

 ## Features

 - Unit test and mocking examples with the dbt-unit-testing package
+- Katas to get started unit testing models
 - Component test examples with the dbt-unit-testing package
 - Sources contract test examples with the dbt-expectations package
-- Model contracts example with the dbt 1.5
+- Model contracts example with dbt 1.5
 - Data quality checks examples with the dbt-expectations and dbt test
-- Katas to get started unit testing models

 ## Roadmap